MarlinFirmware/MarlinDocumentation/_features/unified_bed_leveling.md

 M104 S210     ; Not required, but having the printer at temperature helps accuracy

 G28           ; Home XYZ.
 G29 P1        ; Do automated probing of the bed.
-[Z] G29 P2 B T    ; Manual probing of locations USUALLY NOT NEEDED!!!!
-[L Z] G29 P3 T      ; Repeat until all mesh points are filled in.
-[L Z]
+G29 P2 B T    ; Manual probing of locations USUALLY NOT NEEDED!!!!
+G29 P3 T      ; Repeat until all mesh points are filled in.

 G29 T         ; View the Z compensation values.
 G29 S1        ; Save UBL mesh points to EEPROM.